-- 7.15 Allocations that have associated project level HRAs are set out in Table 7.1, along with the results of the review and a conclusion on whether the HRA of the SALP can rely on the project level HRA. - 7.16 The review found that for all but one of the allocations for which project level HRA was reviewed, the HRA of the SALP could rely on the project level HRA and that adverse effects on the integrity of Breckland SPA could be ruled out, both alone and in combination. - 7.17 For the allocation to site 9(c) Land east of Red Lodge (south), the Appropriate Assessment found that insufficient safeguards existed within Policy 9 to ensure that any future amendments to the current proposals for this site or any new planning application can be required to provide appropriate mitigation for the effects on stone curlew nest attempts outside of Breckland SPA.
-To avoid the potential for an adverse effect on the integrity of Breckland SPA it is recommended that the requirement for project level HRA described at para.
-5.8.20 of the supporting text to Policy SA9 be included in the policy itself.
-If this recommendation is adopted then it will be possible to rule on adverse effects on the integrity of any European site from the SALP allocations that have associated project level HRAs.
+- 7.11 Allocations that have associated project level HRAs are set out in Table 7.1, along with the results of the review and a conclusion on whether the HRA of the SALP can rely on the project level HRA. - 7.12 The review found that for all of the allocations for which project level HRA was reviewed, the HRA of the SALP could rely on the project level HRA and that adverse effects on the integrity of Breckland SPA could be ruled out, both alone and in combination.